Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 At the beginning of the game, White has only twenty possible moves: move one of the two knights to the left or to the right, or move one of the eight pawns one space forward or two.
-Of those twenty possible openings, players tend to use only four or five.
+Of those twenty possible first moves, players tend to use only four or five.

+Likewise, Black has twenty possible responses to White's first move, but some responses make more sense than others.

 Some openings are more advantageous than others, but remember: good players can often figure out how to overcome disadvantages, and bad players can often